Let him... say his good bye.

 They all have grown, Kabuto muses.
 Eight years have been long indeed.

-"I am honored."
-Kabuto speaks while calculating everyone's distance from his position.
+"I am honoured."
+Kabuto taunts, eyes roaming around as he calculates everyone's distance from his position.
 "I wasn't expecting such a-"

 Eyes as red as blood.
 Almost ghoulish, almost dead.
 A cursed bloodline resting on such a perfect face.
 White, immaculate robes long drenched by the pouring rain now adorn a much taller and refined body.
 'Uchiha.'